AlbGarciam/TrackRoute/README.md

 * **DependencyInjection**: Is located in frameworks (usually I'll distribute it through SPM instead of adding it on the repo).
 If you want to check the code it's located [here](https://github.com/AlbGarciam/DependencyInjection).
 Allows dependency inversion in a simple manner.
 * **OHHTTPStubs**: Makes network testing easier.
 * **Polyline**: Requested by the project

+## About testing

+Because of the limited time I was not able to achieve 100% of code coverage.
+The tests are intended to show how I will code the tests for each separate element.